analysis-tools-dev/static-analysis/README.md

 - [Qwiet AI](https://qwiet.ai/) :copyright: — Identify vulnerabilities that are unique to your code base before they reach production.
 Leverages the Code Property Graph (CPG) to run its analyses concurrently in a single graph of graphs.
 Automatically finds business logic flaws in dev like hardcoded secrets and logic bombs

-- [Refactoring Essentials](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.RefactoringEssentialsforVisualStudio) :warning: — The free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers.
+- [Refactoring Essentials](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.RefactoringEssentialsforVisualStudio) — The free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers.

 - [relint](https://github.com/codingjoe/relint) — A static file linter that allows you to write custom rules using regular expressions (RegEx).